 Digital Opportunity Grant

-The $17 million Digital Opportunity grant program will develop and expand existing digital skills, digital navigation and online safety programs, as well as create a structured system for the provision and deployment of computers to increase ownership, help desk and technical support to those who need it most.
+The $17 million Digital Opportunity grant program was intended to develop and expand existing digital skills, digital navigation and online safety programs, as well as create a structured system for the provision and deployment of computers to increase ownership, help desk and technical support to those who need it most.

 Digital opportunity is economic development.
 It includes access to affordable high-speed internet, access to high quality large-screen computers, and the digital skills training necessary to safely navigate the internet.
 It ensures people have the skills and technology needed to compete for jobs.